 For instance, their system allowed technicians to halt the entire assembly line in order to fix a defect as soon as they spotted one — this was unimaginable in earlier production systems.
 Empowering the technicians to fix mistakes early in the process led them to make fewer mistakes and reduce waste over time.

-The production systems that we now call lean manufacturing are a direct result of the Toyota Production System.
+The production systems that we now call lean inventory are a direct result of the Toyota Production System.
 These ideas were first described in the book “The Machine That Changed the World” by James P. Womack, Daniel Roos, and Daniel T. Jones.
 Later these were distilled into the five principles of lean manufacturing by Womack and Jones:

 - Value streams